Navaratri: Celebrations

-Dates
+Dates of four Navratris

 According to some Hindu texts, such as the Shakta and Vaishnava Puranas, Navaratri theoretically falls two or four times in a year.
 Of these, the Sharada Navaratri near the September equinox (the autumn equinox in September–October) is the most celebrated, and the Vasanta Navaratri near the March equinox (the spring equinox in March–April) is the next most significant to the culture of the Indian subcontinent.
 In all cases, Navaratri falls in the bright half (waxing phase) of the Hindu lunisolar months.
 The celebrations vary by region, leaving much to the creativity and preferences of the Hindus.

-Sharada Navaratri
+Sharada Navaratri (autumn/most popular)

 Sharada Navaratri is the most celebrated of the four Navaratri, named after Sharada which means autumn.
 It commences on the first day (pratipada) of the bright fortnight of the lunar month of Ashvin.
 The festival is celebrated for nine nights once every year during this month, which typically falls in the Gregorian months of September and October.
 The exact dates of the festival are determined according to the Hindu lunisolar calendar, and sometimes the festival may be held for a day more or a day less depending on the adjustments for sun and moon movements and the leap year.
 In many regions, the festival falls after the autumn harvest, and in others, during harvest.

 The festivities extend beyond goddess Durga and various other goddesses such as Saraswati and Lakshmi.
 Deities such as Ganesha, Kartikeya, Shiva, and Parvati are regionally revered.
 For example, a notable pan-Hindu tradition during Navaratri is the adoration of Saraswati, the Hindu goddess of knowledge, learning, music, and arts, through Ayudha Puja.
 On this day, which typically falls on the ninth day of Navaratri, peace and knowledge is celebrated.
 Warriors thank, decorate, and worship their weapons, offering prayers to Saraswati.
 Musicians upkeep, play, and pray their musical instruments.
 Farmers, carpenters, smiths, pottery makers, shopkeepers, and all sorts of tradespeople similarly decorate and worship their equipment, machinery, and tools of trade.
 Students visit their teachers, express respect, and seek their blessings.
 This tradition is particularly strong in South India, but is observed elsewhere too.

-Chaitra Navaratri
+Chaitra Navaratri (spring)

 Chaitra Navaratri, also called Vasantha Navaratri, is the second most celebrated Navaratri, named after vasanta which means spring.
 It is observed during the lunar month of Chaitra (March–April).
 The festival is devoted to goddess Durga, whose nine forms are worshipped on nine days.
 The last day is also Rama Navami, the birthday of Rama.
 For this reason, it is also called Rama Navaratri by some people.

 In many regions, the festival falls after spring harvest, and in others, during harvest.
 It also marks the first day of the Hindu lunisolar calendar, also known as the Hindu Lunar New Year, according to the Vikram Samvat calendar.

 Chaitra Navaratri is called Navreh by the Kashmiri Pandits, Gudi Padwa in Maharashtra and Ugadi in Andhra Pradesh, Telangana and Karnataka.